kubernetes/website/content/en/docs/concepts/configuration/overview.md

 - `imagePullPolicy: Always`: the image is pulled every time the pod is started.

-- `imagePullPolicy` is omitted and either the image tag is `:latest` or it is omitted: `Always` is applied.

-- `imagePullPolicy` is omitted and the image tag is present but not `:latest`: `IfNotPresent` is applied.
+- `imagePullPolicy` is omitted and the image tag is present: `IfNotPresent` is applied.

 - `imagePullPolicy: Never`: the image is assumed to exist locally.
 No attempt is made to pull the image.